hugsy/symbolizer/README.md

 nt+0x1ca5e8
 ```

+> [!CAUTION]
+> As Symbolizer uses [COM](https://learn.microsoft.com/en-us/windows/win32/com) to interact with dump files, it will only work on Windows hosts.

+> [!IMPORTANT]
-_Note_: Recently added minidump types (0x09, 0x0a and possibly more) will fail to load as no COM interface was provided by Microsoft (yet?) to interact with them.
+> Recently added minidump types (0x09, 0x0a and possibly more) will fail to load as no COM interface was provided by Microsoft (yet?) to interact with them.

 ## Usage